arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 ### Water Usage

-Regarding the use of water, at the system startup, the current amount of water is measured and saved, in this way any decrease in it is translated as a use, the use of water is daily reset to have an average daily use graph in the cloud.
+At every system startup the current amount of water is measured and saved.
+This way any decrease in it is considered as used.
+The use of water is daily reset to have an average daily use graph in the cloud.

 ### Weather Forecast Consideration